 Am I required to attend Mass?

 • Archbishop Gregory J. Hartmayer firmly prays and hopes that this period of restricted activity will be used as an occasion for all in the Archdiocese of Atlanta to nurture their relationship to Jesus Christ through personal prayer, devotions, spiritual reading and attendance at Holy Mass and adoration for those who can attend safely.
-He does, however, extend the period during which persons with health reasons or concerns are dispensed from the Sunday obligation, indefinitely.
+He does, however, extend the period during which persons with health reasons or concerns are dispensed from the Sunday obligation, until Pentecost Sunday (May 22/23).
 He continues to urge all who are sick or suspect any threat of sickness to attend Mass virtually.

-• Those who choose to participate in Mass and receive Holy Communion can attend any Mass any day of the week (not limited to Sunday)
+• Until that date, those who choose to participate in Mass and receive Holy Communion can attend any Mass any day of the week (not limited to Sunday)

 • Masses can be viewed online at https://video.ibm.com/channel/transfiguration-catholic-church